sandygoat/CPSC455/README.md

 ### Unit 5: Release Engineering
  - Deployed and hosted rateMyTurf website on Heroku as it is beginner friendly and provides quick start up.
- - Used Heroku's automatic deploy from Github feature for better better maintainability to avoid potential build errors.
+ - Used Heroku's automatic deploy from Github feature for higher reliability and potentially fewer build errors.

 ## Above and Beyond